March 9, 2012

-Lawrence Winkler and Frances "Fannie" Paine
+Lawrence Winkler and Frances "Fanny" Paine

 Winkler 1800 Census - Burke County, NC